Aleale999/Minesweeper/README.txt

 Divine Minesweeper - or under my teacher's suggestion DivineSweeper

-The title gives it away immediatly, this is an interpretation of Minesweeper.
+The title gives it away immediately, this is an interpretation of Minesweeper.

-Probably everyone has heard of this game, maybe you saw this while looking around your machine for a way to waste some (paid) time at work or just beat your friends' time in school, but if you haven't, here is a simple explaination of how the game works:
+Probably everyone has heard of this game, maybe you saw this while looking around your machine for a way to waste some (paid) time at work or just beat your friends' time in school, but if you haven't, here is a simple explanation of how the game works:
 - The game starts with a grid of covered tiles.
-This is the mine field you have to clear, so be careful where you click.
+This is the minefield you have to clear, so be careful where you click.
-- Once you clicked you may see a number appear on the cleared tile, this number indicates how many mines there are around this cell.
+- Once you click you may see a number appear on the cleared tile, this number indicates how many mines there are around this cell.
 - The goal of the game, if it wasn't clear yet, is to click on every single empty cell, leaving only the mines covered.
 - If you are successful then the game ends and you may pass to a more difficult level, with more tiles and more mines.
 - If you click on a mine you lose.